treefrogframework/treefrog-framework/docs/user-guide/en/model/sql-query.md

 query.exec();  // Query execution
 ```

-How to retrieve the data from the query result is the same as the QSqlQuery class of Qt.
+How to retrieve the data from the query result is the same as the QSqlQuery class of Qt:

 ```c++
 TSqlQuery query;